-Further, the RSPG recognises the need to preserve sufficient spectrum for PMSE needs, particularly audio-PMSE which make extensive use of the sub-700 MHz band.
+Further, the RSPG recognises the role of the PMSE and the need to preserve sufficient spectrum for PMSE needs, particularly audio-PMSE which make extensive use of the sub-700 MHz band, including for the long-term development.

 The RSPG should continue to monitor EU Member States initiatives on the future usage in their frequency band 470-694 MHz.